BulletOnRails/.github/profile/README.md

 ## About Us
 Bullet On Rails is a collaborative space for Ruby on Rails enthusiasts.
 Whether you’re a seasoned developer or just starting out, you’ll find resources, support, and inspiration here.

+## Community
+Join our community discussions and stay updated with the latest news:

+- Discussions
+- Issues